Vladimir Ovchinnikov (graffiti artist): Gallery repressed

-Vladimir Ovchinnikov is not only famous for his frescoes, which for many years adorn the walls of houses in Borovsk.
-His main desire - to install a monument in the city of the repressed:
+Ovchinnikov is not only famous for his frescoes, which for many years have adorned the walls of houses in Borovsk, but for what was his driving desire to install a monument in the city of the repressed:

 It began from the sceneries… Then I understood that I need a theme.
 And this theme was history…

 For fifteen years the artist collected materials for the gallery of the repressed people.

 In August, this monument finally appeared: 18 portraits of the repressed, which the artist has painted... on the fence of his neighbor.

-But his another attempt to create a memorial gallery was smashed by the actions of hooligans and vandals.
+But another attempt to create a memorial gallery was smashed by the actions of hooligans and vandals.
 On the wall of one of the shops in the center of Borovsk, a painting of 20 killed people and the image of Alexander Solzhenitsyn was destroyed after only two days.
 Ovchinnikov's work was destroyed methodically and carefully.